 Table 27-9—Setting of the VHT Channel Width and VHT NSS at an HE STA transmitting the OM Control subfield

 NOTE 1—Max VHT NSS as indicated by the value of the Rx NSS field.
 The Rx NSS field indicates the same Max HE NSS and Max VHT NSS.
 Max VHT NSS is at the bandwidth indicated in the VHT Capabilities element.
 For all allowed MCS values, the Max VHT NSS values are same, but the supported NSS can be different.
 NOTE 2—1/2 × or 3/4 × Max VHT NSS support might end up being 0, indicating no support.
 NOTE 3—Any other combination than the ones listed in this table is reserved.
-NOTE 4—CCFS1 refers to the value of the Channel Center Frequency Segment 1 field of the most recently transmitted VHT Operation element.
+NOTE 4—CCFS1 refers to the value of the Channel Center Frequency Segment 1 field of the most recently transmitted VHT Operation element (if any) or HE Operation element.
 NOTE 5—CCFS2 refers to the value of the Channel Center Frequency Segment 2 field of the most recently transmitted HT Operation element.
 NOTE 6—CCFS1 is nonzero when the current BSS bandwidth is 160 MHz or 80+80 MHz and the NSS support is at least Max VHT NSS.
 CCFS2 is zero in this case.
 NOTE 7—CCFS2 is nonzero when the current BSS bandwidth is 160 MHz or 80+80 MHz and the NSS support is less than Max VHT NSS.
 CCFS1 is zero in this case.
 NOTE 8—At most one of CCFS1 and CCFS2 is nonzero.
 NOTE 9—A supported multiple of Max VHT NSS applies to both transmit and receive.
-A supported multiple of Max HE NSS applies to receive NOTE 10—Some combinations of Supported Channel Width Set Pand Extended NSS BW support might not occur in practice.
+A supported multiple of Max HE NSS applies to receive NOTE 10—Some combinations of Supported Channel Width Set Pand Extended NSS BW support might not occur in practice.(#16227, 17090)